jsotiro/docker-multiscan/README.md

 ```
 ./dmscan.py -i <image name> -of
 ```
 Sometimes you'd want to run a quick scan for a subset of registered scanners.
-Instead of modifying the scanners.yml file, you pass the -s or --scanners command line parameter
+Instead of modifying the scanners.yml file, you can pass the -s or --scanners command line parameter
 This is a comma delimited list of ids for  scanners to include.
 The numbers can be found when running ./dmscanner.py -l

 For instance if you only wanted to run a scan for snyk, grype, and trivy you'd run